 In both Windows 7 and Windows 8.1, you can find what used to be Add or Remove Programs (now called Programs and Features) in the Control Panel.
 The Control Panel looks much the same in Windows 7 and Windows 8.1 and it works the same way for both operating systems.
 That's why we are going to use only screenshots from Windows 8.1.
 There's no need to provide them also for Windows 7.

-Here's a detailed tutorial on how to open the Control Panel: 9 Ways to Access the Control Panel.
+Here's a detailed tutorial on how to open the Control Panel: Where is the Control Panel in Windows 10?
+15 ways to open it.

 In the Control Panel you can quickly access the old Add or Remove Programs by clicking or tapping the "Uninstall a program" link found in the Programs section.